You can write the perfect blog post and it still might not rank first on Google.

 Finding quality backlinks

-In Ahrefs, you can examine the quality and recency of your backlinks by looking at their domain rating (DR) metric.
+In Serpstat, you can examine the quality and recency of your backlinks by looking at their domain score.

 With their Website Authority Checker, you can input any domain and see their domain authority rating.
 This can help you target high-value websites with positive domain authorities that will help your overall rankings.